Accompany-VC/zatech-wiki/content/blog/payment-providers-in-south-africa.md

 - Does not support subscriptions (https://support.yoco.help/s/article/Gateway-FAQs)
 - ZAR only

-## providers by feature / use cases
+## Providers by feature / use cases

+To be completed

-### billing in USD but receiving ZAR
+### Billing in USD but receiving ZAR

+To be completed

 ### "Pay Now" buttons on invoices

+To be completed

 ### Accepting online Credit Card payments

+To be completed

 ### Accepting international bank transfers

+To be completed

 ### Accepting 'instant' EFTs

-Hello world
+To be completed

+For more information, please pester Gareth Dwyer on Slack to complete this guide :)